IBM/cp4mcm-samples/bcdr/restore/README.md

 ## 2. Install Common Services and IBM Cloud Pak for Multicloud Management

   1. Install RHCAM and enable the `observability` feature.
-  2. Install the Common Services operator, and set the `mongodb` pod count as 1 in Common Services installation instance as shown here:
+  2. Install the Common Services operator, and update the Common Services installation instance to include the `mongodb` services with replica count 1 as shown here:

      ```
       apiVersion: operator.ibm.com/v3